Vincent Teresa: Career in the Mafia

 Using the mob connections of his uncle, Teresa began working for Enrico Tameleo, the underboss of the Patriarca crime family.
 Teresa earned money by buying up businesses and burning them down for insurance money.
 He also opened a nightclub on Cape Cod to use as a front for his loan sharking and racketeering operations.
 In 1963, Teresa was detained by police in connection with a one-million-dollar heist of Ming dynasty jade.
 He was released due to lack of evidence.
 During the Irish Mob War, Teresa was once again detained by police, this time on suspicion of murdering Joseph Francione.
 He later stated that Joseph Barboza committed the murder.

 In the mid-1960s, Teresa moved on to two new criminal enterprises.
 The first was the outwardly legitimate business of gambling junkets.
-Teresa arranged for large groups of wealthy gamblers to be flown to Las Vegas, Europe and the Caribbean where they gambled at casinos.
+Teresa arranged for large groups of wealthy gamblers to be flown to Las Vegas, London and the Caribbean, where they gambled at casinos.
 He used the junkets to convince patrons to subsidize his illegal money lending, promising them high interest rates.
 He would take their money and not pay the interest, threatening them if they protested.
 His second venture involved a foray into selling stolen and forged bonds.
+Teresa, an obese man who weighed up to 325 pounds, was known as "the Fat Man".
+He rose to become the third-most powerful member of the Patriarca family and earned over $150 million for his Mafia bosses during his criminal career.

 In 1969, one of his associates was caught selling stolen securities and revealed Teresa's role to the FBI.
 Teresa was indicted and sentenced to twenty years for conspiracy and transporting stolen securities.
-He served several months at the Lewisburg penitentiary, housed in a cell near John Gotti, Jimmy Hoffa and Carmine Galante.
+He served several months at the Lewisburg penitentiary, where he was housed on a block known as "Mafia Row", along with John Gotti, Jimmy Hoffa and Carmine Galante.

 After Teresa discovered that other members of the Patriarca crime family had taken a $4 million stash meant for his family, he agreed to become an informant for the FBI.
-He testified in front of the US Senate in 1971 and was responsible for the indictments of over 50 mobsters.
-He entered the United States Federal Witness Protection Program and received a new identity as Charles Cantino.
+He entered the United States Federal Witness Protection Program and received a new identity as "Charles Cantino".
+Teresa ultimately testified before at least 22 grand juries on organized crime activities, resulting in the indictments or convictions of over 50 mobsters, including Meyer Lansky.
+He testified in front of the US Senate in 1971.
+In January 1978, Teresa filed a 300-page sworn deposition in Miami claiming to have heard Mafia bosses planning to assassinate Fidel Castro for $4 million on orders from the Central Intelligence Agency (CIA) in the early 1960s.